 “If you don’t help me pass this test, I won’t help you.”

 “Vincent!
-That’s blackmail!” she screamed, even though it was extortion.
+That’s blackmail!” she screamed even though it wasn’t blackmail, it was extortion.

-The apparition let out a heavy sigh.
-“Fine, I’ll help you, but only if you promise to never cheat again and to study from now on.
-Do you agree to never cheat again?”
+The apparition let out a long, exasperated sigh.
+“Fine, I’ll help you, but only if you promise to study from now on.”

 “Yeah, sure, whatever.”

 “Vincent,” the woman chided, “Promise me you’ll never cheat again.”

 “Okay, okay, sheesh, I won’t do it ever again.”